microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/print-list-taskdefinitions.md

 ---
 title: List taskDefinitions
-description: Retrieve a list of task definitions defined for the user or app's tenant.
+description: Retrieve a list of task definitions that the requesting app defined in the tenant.
 author: braedenp-msft
 localization_priority: Normal
 ms.prod: universal-print